 On the third evening of his disappearance I was about to return indoors after unsuccessfully calling when I heard a pitiful moan.
 There was Boris, dragging himself by his front paws along the garden path towards the door.
 His head was covered in blood and he looked a terrible mess.

-He was kept at the veterinary hospital for two weeks then returned home, where we had to keep him in a special, cage to restrict his movement and allow his broken pelvis to mend.
+He was kept at the veterinary hospital for two weeks then returned home, where we had to keep him in a special cage to restrict his movement and allow his broken pelvis to mend.
+He was confined to the cage for almost two months.

 He made an exceptional recovery, considering he hardly had any teeth left with which to eat.

 We then moved to Essex, where Boris, now fully recovered, found himself with a huge back garden to explore and many more adjoining it.
-We had several happy years until my own family split up and I was forced to leave the big house and move, so that my wife and three children might continue living there.
+We had several happy years until my own family split up and I left the big house and moved away, so that my wife, three children and two stepchildren might continue living there.

-I moved to Southampton in Essex, where I'd found a new job in nearby Winchester.
+I moved, taking Boris with me to Southampton in Essex, where I'd found a new job in nearby Winchester.
 There was just Boris and myself in a small house I rented in a quiet cul-de-sac in the center of Southampton.
 I felt a little guilty as I'd be gone working each day, often for several hours in the evening and often at weekends.

 Mindful of his close encounter with death, I'd warn him of the dangers of the city.
 There was something in his wise old eyes that made me feel he understood.
 He had his own cat flap at the back of the house and a very tiny enclosed garden, though it was possible for him to explore beyond it.
 Yet I cannot remember ever once returning to that house at the end of work or a journey out and not finding him indoors, or on calling for him seeing him appear just moments later.